Adaptive Scaling of Policy Constraints for Offline Reinforcement Learning: Preliminaries

 normalizes the RL term to the scale of the BC loss.
-In vanilla TD3+BC, $\alpha$ is fixed and the denominator is computed with $detach\!\bigl(Q(s_i,a_i)\bigr)$, so $\lambda$ is treated as a constant during back-propagation.
+In vanilla TD3+BC, $\alpha$ is a fixed constant.
 Instead of keeping the scale factor $\alpha$ static, we update it throughout training.